BRMS Clubs & Activities:

-All clubs meet from 2:30 - 3:25, unless otherwise indicated.
-Students who are taking a Late Bus should get a late bus pass from the club advisor.
-Late buses are organized by neighborhood and depart BRMS at between 3:40/3:45; lists are posted around the building.
+All clubs & activities meet from 2:30 - 3:25, unless otherwise indicated.
+Students who are taking a late bus home should get a late bus pass from the Club Advisor.
+Late buses are organized by neighborhood and depart BRMS at between 3:40/3:45; bus lists are posted around the building.

-All clubs will announce meetings and other reminders on the Morning Bark.
+All club & activities meetings and other reminders will be announced on the Morning Bark.

 Academic Challenge Bowl - 7th and 8th grades

 Advisor: Mrs. O'Dea

-Academic Challenge Bowl (ACB) is ready for another exciting year of competition.
-This program is offered as a service through the Gifted & Talented CoSer at Monroe 2-Orleans BOCES; and in partnership with CYPRAS and the Rochester Chess Center.
+Academic Challenge Bowl (ACB) is offered as a service through the Gifted & Talented Program at Monroe 2-Orleans BOCES; and in partnership with CYPRAS and the Rochester Chess Center.
 ACB is an academic team competition for students in grades 7 and 8, and is an excellent way to nurture, recognize, and celebrate the academic strengths of students.
-ACB provides a competitive structure for those students who are academically talented..
+ACB provides a competitive structure for those students who are academically talented.
 ACB is structured similarly to MasterMinds, the high school quiz bowl program.
 There are toss-up questions and bonus questions on a wide variety of subject areas.
 Matches take place after school at the designated host school.
 The season consists of eight games plus play-offs leading to a championship match.
 ACB typically meets during 6A and 7B lunches to practice.
 A few after school meetings are possible.
 ACB webpage

 Advisor: Mr. Sacchitella

 THE FUN CLUB!
 Adventure Club allows students to get together in a social and fun setting.
 Activities range from go-carts to theater and scuba to sporting events.
 Students can pick the adventures that interest them.
 See the website for dates and specific details.
 Adventure Club webpage

 Advisor: Mrs. Brown

 Art Club is where students from grades 6-8 come together to brainstorm, discuss, and create art.
 Activities vary meeting to meeting, with the opportunity for one large activity or branching out into smaller groups.
 Possible activities include: pastel drawing, printmaking stamps, season-related activities, sculpture, and more.
-Art Club meets about once every three weeks, on a Wednesday or Thursday.
+Art Club meets once every three weeks, on a Wednesday or Thursday.
 We meet in Room 216 and all meetings are announced over the Morning Bark.
 Art Club webpage